AI CODE REVIEW

 Automate Code Styling: Ensuring code readability and uniform styling can be managed automatically with AI, which can enforce code styling guidelines consistently.

-Importance in Modern Development
+Importance of AI Code Review in Modern Development

 The integration of AI into the code review process has become increasingly essential in the ever-evolving landscape of software development.
 Here's why it's significant: